agilosoftware/objeq/README.md

 Presently, you can create Observers on Result Sets in the following ways.

 ### Membership Changes
 Monitoring the Result Set for membership changes.
-Notice that the first parameter to the 'on' method is '.content'.
+Notice that the first parameter to the `on()` method is '.content'.
 All Observable keys that start with a '.' are considered to be special properties of the Result Set itself.

     // query all items that start with the letter 't' var items = $objeq([{name:'William'}, {name:'Stephen'});